 Over 1,000 miles away from London, a group of monkeys reside on a rock that’s for the most part bathed in glorious sunshine.
 Morocco is visible to one side, and the Andalucía coastline to the other.
 This rock, along with its strategic situation by the sea, has made the land on which it resides highly sought-after for thousands of years.

 I’m talking, of course, about Gibraltar, which many people would be surprised to know is actually a part of the UK with full voting rights and even an MP representative in the Houses of Parliament.
 Its red phone boxes, British traffic lights and mixture of traditional English and Irish pubs hint towards its domestic relation, but its sparkling blue sea and scenic, quaint beaches suggest otherwise.

-Before we get into why Gibraltar is so significant to the UK, let’s first learn a little more about the country.
+Before we get into why Gibraltar is so significant to the UK, it's important to gain some context and learn a little bit more about the country.

 Despite its obvious geographical links with Spain, Gibraltar and its inhabitants consider themselves British.
 A 1967 and 2002 referendum gave residents the choice to remain under British sovereignty or Spanish rulership, and both times they resoundingly chose the former.

 Although it has a population of just 34,000, the tiny nation has a thriving economy in relative terms to its size.
 It’s focused on four different sectors; online gambling, financial services, ship refuelling and tourism.

 What makes Gibraltar a key asset for the UK?

 So, why is Gibraltar an asset for the UK?
 This hinges largely on the sectors just mentioned.
 Where resources are not available in abundance, Gibraltar channels what it does have and uses it very efficiently.